If you're suffering from digestive system problems, you're not alone.

 - Have you read the book, The Maker's Diet, with the story of how Jordan Rubin healed himself of Crohns Disease with diet?

-- For some nutritious probiotic foods to build up your healthy gut flora more, try making yogurt or kefir!
+- For some nutritious probiotic foods to build up your healthy gut flora more, if you can tolerate dairy, try making yogurt or kefir!
 Here's where to get starters and detailed instructions.
 Or read my post about how easy it is to make dairy kefir and how to make yogurt.

 Reminder: I'm not a doctor, seek professional help when implementing any natural remedies.
 Always use common sense.